-German Protestant Church and Seamen's Mission, South Shields
+German Protestant Church and Seamen's Mission, Mill Dam, South Shields

 2nd Durham Voluntary Aid Detachment Hospital

 Originally, the German Seamen’s mission committee was set up in South Shields in 1880 to look after German immigrants in South Shields and sailors visiting the Tyne.
 The Seamen’s Home was built in 1906 for £5,000 and inaugurated in 1909.